kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 ![kuzzle-pub-sub](./pub-sub.png)

 Subscription to a room is done via the [realtime:subscribe](/core/2/api/controllers/realtime/subscribe) method.
-It takes 3 parameters, used to describe a specific room:
+It takes 3 parameters, used to **describe a specific room**:
  - Name of an index,
  - Name of a collection,
  - Subscription filters contained in the `body` of the request.